 Fort Calhoun real estate is some of the most expensive in Nebraska, although Fort Calhoun house values don't compare to the most expensive real estate in the U.S.

-Fort Calhoun is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fort Calhoun is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fort Calhoun is a city of professionals, managers, and service providers.
 There are especially a lot of people living in Fort Calhoun who work in teaching (15.91%), management occupations (10.23%), and office and administrative support (6.82%).

-In terms of college education, Fort Calhoun is nearly on par with the US average for all cities of 21.84%: 19.93% of adults 25 and older in Fort Calhoun have a bachelor's degree or advanced degree.
+The percentage of adults in Fort Calhoun who are college-educated is close to the national average for all communities of 21.84%: 19.93% of the adults in Fort Calhoun have a bachelor's degree or advanced degree.

 The per capita income in Fort Calhoun in 2022 was $37,587, which is upper middle income relative to Nebraska and the nation.
 This equates to an annual income of $150,348 for a family of four.
 However, Fort Calhoun contains both very wealthy and poor people as well.